12 Anime By Studio JC Staff

 “Food Wars!
 Shokugeki no Soma” elevates cooking and dining to an art form, making them seem like the most beautiful experiences imaginable.

 The story follows Soma Yukihira, who learned to cook from his father at their family restaurant.
-He enters Tootsuki Culinary Academy, a prestigious school known for its intense culinary battles and competition.
+He enters Tootsuki Culinary Academy, a prestigious institution renowned for its intense culinary battles and competitions.

 As an ecchi anime, “Food Wars!” is hilariously funny, delightfully quirky, and always engaging.
 But beyond its surface, it offers compelling stories and characters that keep us hooked until the very end.